Copying apps with cross-app relationships

-You may want to copy an application that has relationships with other applications.
-If you are copying a detail application that has cross-application relationships, you have several options.
+You may want to copy an app that has relationships with other applications.
+If you are copying a detail app that has cross-app relationships, you have several options.
 You can:

 Maintain the relationship in the copy